 There are a lot of small details that could invalidate a contract, like a change of business name for example.
 If the name of one of the parties changes, the whole contract could be disputed and it could be claimed that the company in question does not have to adhere to the terms agreed because the name is not the same.
 The definition of terms is something that is often disputed as well so make sure that everything is clearly defined and those definitions are agreed upon at the time of signing.

 Hire A Good Lawyer

-Some business owners think that they can wait until they have a legal issue before they hire a lawyer but that’s never a good idea.
+Some business owners think that they can wait until they have a legal issue before they hire a lawyer but that is never a good idea.
 A decent lawyer doesn’t just help you get out of a tricky legal situation, they help you to avoid it in the first place.
-There are a lot of legal hurdles that you need to jump through when you’re first setting up the business anyway like dealing with copyright and patent laws or handling employment laws when you start hiring people.
-If you hire a good business lawyer from the outset, they can advise you on these things and make sure that you’re not making any simple mistakes that are likely to land you in legal trouble in the future.
-They’ll also be able to advise you on what to do if you do find yourself in a difficult legal position so you don’t make the situation worse, especially in the event of a lawsuit or investigation.
+There are a lot of legal hurdles that you need to jump through when you are first setting up the business anyway like dealing with copyright and patent laws or handling employment laws when you start hiring people.
+If you hire a good business lawyer from the outset, they can advise you on these things and make sure that you are not making any simple mistakes that are likely to land you in legal trouble in the future.
+They will also be able to advise you on what to do if you do find yourself in a difficult legal position so you don’t make the situation worse, especially in the event of a lawsuit or investigation.

 These are all important ways to protect your small business from legal trouble which could potentially damage it beyond repair.
-Follow the letter of the law, do everything by the book, and plan for potential legal threats!
+Follow the letter of the law, do everything by the book, and plan for potential legal threats to your business!